elementor/elementor-gallery/README.md

 		</div>
 	</div>
 	<script>
-	const gallery = new eGallery( {
+	new eGallery( {
-		container: '.gallery-container'
+		container: ' #galleryContainer'
 	} );
 	</script>
 </body>
 ```

-It doesn’t matter whether the `item` and `image` elements have additional classes and attributes, as long as they have the E-Gallery-defined element classes.
+It doesn't matter if the `item` and `image` elements have additional classes and attributes, as long as they have the E-Gallery-defined selectors.

-#### 2. Overwriting the library’s selectors:
+#### 2. Overwriting the library's selectors:
 ```
-const gallery = new eGallery( {
+new eGallery( {
-	container: '.gallery-container',
+	container: '#galleryContainer',
 	selectors: {
 		items: 'your-item-selector-here',
 		image: 'your-image-selector-here',
 	}
 } );
 ```
 The values passed to the `items` and `image` properties can be any valid jQuery selectors.
+You should only change the jQuery selectors if you use your own HTML markup for the gallery.

 ## Options